Choosing A Content Management System For Your Web Design

 A major concern with many of the CMS sites being used by New Zealand businesses is that although the designs of the sites look great, the sites themselves do not always rank well on search engines.
 This was often because the structure or build behind the CMS was not designed to be search engine friendly in the first place.
 For example, perhaps the CMS did not allow the administrator or developer the ability to optimise their Web sites thoroughly via features such as:

 - Non-dynamic URLs (e.g. new-zealand-web-design.html as opposed to product.php?categoryid=1&productid=10)

 - Unique Meta data (especially titles and descriptions) for each section, category and content item.

-One of the CMS style Web development softwares available that combats these types of problems is Joomla!.
-Joomla! is written with the PHP programming language and uses the MYSQL database by default.
-The beauty of Joomla! is that it is constantly being developed by programmers all over the world, who create ‘plug-in’ components.
-These components can be customised as required by skilful Web developers and programmers.
+One of the CMS style Web development softwares available that combats these types of problems is WordPress.
+The beauty of WordPress is that it is constantly being developed by programmers all over the world, who create ‘plug-in’ components.
+These components can be customised as needed by skilful Web developers and programmers.

 - Interactive components such as forums, guest books, shout boxes and polls

 - Variety of up-to-date content-driven components such as blogs, clocks, eCards, FAQ, quizzes, weather and RSS feeds

 - Capabilities for galleries, podcasting and streaming media